PARKING BAN STATUS: | NO BAN |

 Apartment building owners are encouraged to alert all tenants about the parking ban.

-The new storm-based parking ban ordinance replaces the former winter parking ban, which was in effect from Dec.
+The storm-based parking ban ordinance replaces the former winter parking ban, which was in effect from Dec.
 1 to April 1.

 The following streets have been posted for NO PARKING ANY TIME for the period of December 1 to April 1.
 These additional restrictions were needed due to the limited width of the roads and concerns about plows and emergency vehicles being able to pass.